vsaltel/malloc/README.md

 # malloc

-My version of the standard malloc C function.
+My version of the standard malloc C library.
-Allocate memory and return address.
+The library is thread safe.

 Function included :
 - malloc